Drinking Water Filtration Resources

 10/3/2018

-Well water from several locations in Ridgecrest, California area is high in arsenic, carbonates and pH.
-Due to the high levels of arsenic, some wells are not being used to supply municipal water to the city of Ridgecrest and were shutdown.
-Due to local demand, the feasibility of treating these wells to remove most of the arsenic before blending with water from other wells is being investigated.
+Well water from several locations in the Ridgecrest, CA, area was high in arsenic, carbonates, and pH.
+Due to the high levels of arsenic, some wells are not being used to supply municipal water to the city of Ridgecrest and were shut down.